raspberrypilearning/motor-robot-buggy-scratch/en/step_6.md

 ## Reaction game

-There are so many things that you can make using a motor before we move on to robot buggies.
-How about making some moving art, a motorised scene from history, a winch, or maybe something that nobody ever thought of before.
+There are so many things that you can make using a motor.
+Why not make a piece of moving art, a motorised scene from history, a winch, or maybe something that nobody ever thought of before?

-Try making this simple reaction game and then maybe have a go at making something of your own.
+Try to make this simple reaction game and then have a go at making something of your own.

-The idea is to have a target, maybe an object to take, that the player needs to get to, and the motor drives a pen or stick that the player needs to avoid.
+The idea is to have a target, maybe an object to take, that the player needs to get to.
+The motor drives a pen or stick that the player needs to avoid.

 --- no-print ---